-Ι, , hereby refuse to submit to a drug and/or alcohol test as required under the Student Substance Abuse Policy.
-I recognize that this refusal will r in discipline, up to and including suspe nsion and/or expulsion from Rio Grande.
-Student Signature Date Printed Name Date
+I, , hereby refuse to submit to a drug and/or alcohol test as required under the Student Substance Abuse Policy. [recogniz e that this s refu sal wil l result in discipline, up to and including suspension and/or expuls sion from Rio Grano de.